ACSGenUI/mcp-orchestrator-framework/MCP_CLIENT_SETUP.md

 ### 2. Update Paths

 Replace the paths with your actual installation paths:
-- Update `/Users/kalimuthua/Projects/ui-competency/mcp-framework/mcp-eds-block-analyser/` with your path
+- Update `/path/to/mcp-framework-server/` with your actual installation path
 - Or use relative paths if the server is in your project

 ### 3. Restart Cursor